CodeYourFuture/HTML-CSS-Module-Project/Reviewing.md

 # Grading

-All coursework is graded using the Marking Guide found on the Syllabus.
+All coursework is reviewed using the Marking Guide found on the Syllabus.

 http://syllabus.codeyourfuture.io/guides/marking-guide